bigskysoftware/_hyperscript/www/docs.md

   reset() the #contact-form
   ~~~

-These are called "pseudo-commands" because this syntax makes function calls look like a normal command in hyperscript.
+These are called "pseudo-commands" because this syntax makes method calls look like a normal command in hyperscript.

 ### <a name="events"></a>[Events & Event Handlers](#event)